 Aditya Birla Education Academy focuses on providing educators with learning opportunities to pursue their ambitions and boost their career growth.

-Contents: philosophy & history of ECE; NEP/NCF Foundational Stage principles (holistic, play-based, activity-based); key features of Finnish, Singapore, IB and Cambridge early years approaches; rights of the child and ethical practice.
+Contents: philosophy & history of ECCE; NEP/NCF Foundational Stage principles (holistic, play-based, activity-based); key features of Finnish, Singapore, IB and Cambridge early years approaches; rights of the child and ethical practice.

 Contents: designing play-based, inquiry-led, and integrated thematic units; mapping learning outcomes (NEP/NCF, PYP, NEL, Cambridge); lesson planning for 3–8 yrs; transition to Grade 1 (upward continuity).
 Includes model unit plans showing crosswalks between NEP/NCF, IB PYP, Singapore NEL, Finnish practices, and Cambridge Early Years.